Home Compare CARR vs VALMT.HE

 Carrier Global vs Valmet Oyj: Which Stock Looks Stronger in 2026?

-Valmet Oyj holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Valmet Oyj holds the cleaner structural position, with the lead spread across valuation and profitability.
 Carrier Global does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity